stadiamaps/ferrostar/CONTRIBUTING.md

   You can get an invite to the workspace at [slack.openstreetmap.us](https://slack.openstreetmap.us/).
 * For larger discussions where it would be desirable to have wider input / a less ephemeral record, consider starting a thread on [GitHub Discussions](https://github.com/stadiamaps/ferrostar/discussions).
   This makes it easier to find and reference the discussion in the future.

+### Testing

 Both new features and bugfixes should update or add unit test cases where possible to prevent regressions and demonstrate correctness.
 This is particularly true of the common core.

 We are a bit more lax with the frontend code as this may be difficult or impractical to test.
-(TODO: Look into snapshot testing as a way to overcome this issue.
+We have been gradually introducing snapshot testing on iOS as a way to overcome these difficulties, but it's not perfect.
-There is a great [iOS framework](https://github.com/pointfreeco/swift-snapshot-testing) available.
-Unsure of the state of Android.)
+Suggestions welcome for Android.

 ### New Features